mfkiwl/Clementi/README.md

 ## Update Notice

 Please note that the documentation is actively being updated.
-If you encounter any inconsistencies or missing information, rest assured that it is part of our ongoing effort to provide comprehensive and up-to-date documentation.
 For any question, please contact this email: dcsyufeng@gmail.com.

 ## Prerequisites
 Clementi development utilizes the Xilinx Vitis toolset.
 Key components include: